socketio/socket.io-website/docs/categories/05-Adapters/adapter-redis-streams.md

 ## How it works

-The adapter will use a [Redis stream](https://redis.io/docs/data-types/streams/) to forward packets between the Socket.IO servers.
+The adapter will use a [Redis stream](https://redis.io/docs/latest/develop/data-types/streams/) to forward packets between the Socket.IO servers.

-The main difference with the existing Redis adapter (which use the [Redis Pub/Sub mechanism](https://redis.io/docs/manual/pubsub/)) is that this adapter will properly handle any temporary disconnection to the Redis server and resume the stream without losing any packets.
+The main difference with the existing Redis adapter (which use the [Redis Pub/Sub mechanism](https://redis.io/docs/latest/develop/pubsub/)) is that this adapter will properly handle any temporary disconnection to the Redis server and resume the stream without losing any packets.

 :::info

-- a single stream is used for all namespaces
+- by default, a single stream is used for all namespaces (see the `streamCount` option)
-- the `maxLen` option allows to limit the size of the stream
+- the `maxLen` option allows limiting the size of the stream
-- unlike the adapter based on Redis PUB/SUB mechanism, this adapter will properly handle any temporary disconnection to the Redis server and resume the stream
+- unlike the adapter based on the Redis PUB/SUB mechanism, this adapter will properly handle any temporary disconnection to the Redis server and resume the stream
 - if [connection state recovery](../01-Documentation/connection-state-recovery.md) is enabled, the sessions will be stored in Redis as a classic key/value pair

 :::